dstrigl/HtREST/README.md

   -b {9600,19200,38400,57600,115200}, --baudrate {9600,19200,38400,57600,115200}
-                        baudrate of the serial connection (same as configured on the heat pump), default: 115200 -s SERVER, --server SERVER
+                        baudrate of the serial connection (same as configured on the heat pump), default: 115200 --host HOST           the hostname to listen on, set to "0.0.0.0" to have the server available externally as well, default:
-                        the name and port number of the server in the form
-                        <hostname>:<port>, default: localhost:8888
+                        127.0.0.1
-  -u USER, --user USER  the username and password for the basic access
+  --port PORT           the port of the web server, default: 8888 --user USER           the username and password for the basic access
                         authentication in the form "<username>:<password>",
                         default:
-  -l LOGGING_CONFIG, --logging-config LOGGING_CONFIG
+  --logging-config LOGGING_CONFIG
                         the filename under which the logging configuration can be found, default:
-                        /home/pi/HtREST/htrest/logging.conf
+                        /home/dast/prog/HtREST/htrest/logging.conf
   --debug               enable Flask debug mode, default: False
 ```